Frequently Asked Questions

 5. If this harbor expansion happens, does this mean Homer will host large cruise ships and freighters?

-6. Who is paying for this harbor expansion study?
+6. Who is paying for the HHE study?

 7. Have all the necessary funds for this harbor study been allocated?